Top-Rated Ski Resorts in North America

 Photo by thecolorpixels on Adobe Stock

 As the 6th largest ski resort in the US, with over 100 runs and 4,323 skiable acres of terrain, Mt.
 Bachelor is a gem hidden away in central Oregon.
-But visitors here can take advantage of the 15 lifts transporting skiers all over this vast mountain resort, but no on-site lodging is available.
-Instead, skiers can stay in nearby quirky Bend or its surrounding hamlets that feature world-class resorts, gorgeous vacation home rentals and everything in between.
+Visitors here can take advantage of the 15 lifts transporting skiers all over this vast mountain resort, but no on-site lodging is available.
+Instead, skiers can stay in nearby quirky Bend or its surrounding hamlets that feature world-class resorts, gorgeous vacation home rentals, and everything in between.

 Park City, Utah